By Craig Neil. This post includes affiliate links.

 Unlike the other gift ideas in this article, Edinburgh Crystal is a product that’s no longer made, but it’s still possible to find decent examples if you like browsing second-hand shops, especially in Edinburgh.

-The Edinburgh Crystal company sadly closed its doors in 2006 after a 139-year run, but the legend of the quality cut glass they manufactured lives on to this day – as can be seen in the number of crystal tableware, decanters, and vases that are sold on eBay.
+The Edinburgh Crystal Company sadly closed its doors in 2006 after a 139-year run, but the legend of the quality cut glass they manufactured lives on to this day, as can be seen in the number of crystal tableware, decanters, and vases that are sold on eBay.

 The majority of the pieces you’ll find sold in antique shops are wine glasses, whisky decanters, fruit bowls and candlesticks, which aren’t that much more expensive than the items produced by ongoing British glass manufacturers like Waterford, but Edinburgh Crystal is considered to be more prestigious.

-There are loads of designs in the Edinburgh Crystal portfolio but four are considered to be collector pieces (Star of Edinburgh, Thistle, King James, and Lochnagar) so if you’re lucky enough to find boxed examples with those names be quick and snap them up.
+There are loads of designs in the Edinburgh Crystal portfolio, but four are considered to be collector pieces (Star of Edinburgh, Thistle, King James, and Lochnagar), so if you’re lucky enough to find boxed examples with those names, be quick and snap them up.
+Unless you look on eBay, it’s unlikely you’ll find genuine Edinburgh Crystal glassware online, but Royal Scot Crystal sells similar designs on Amazon.

 Haggis

-I have to admit my mouth is watering as I write this because I absolutely love haggis.
-If you’re from overseas and never heard of haggis it’s basically a savoury pudding that has been part of the Scottish diet since the 1400s.
+I have to admit my mouth is watering as I write this because I love haggis.
+If you’re from overseas and have never heard of haggis, it’s a savoury pudding that has been part of the Scottish diet since the 1400s.
+Traditionally served with neeps and tatties (mashed Swedish, turnips, and potatoes), haggis comes in various shapes and sizes but is usually bought in 500-gramme ball or sausage-shaped portions, which are enough to serve 2–3 people.

 - A 'whole' Vegetarian Haggis in a tin - drained weight 232g